joellord/cli-slides/README.md

 ```

 - `title`: The title to be displayed on this slide.
 - `text`: Some text to be displayed.
 Text will be centred and wraps automatically.
-Supports multiple lines with the \n character
+Supports multiple lines with a newline escape (`\n`).

 #### Speaking